Lance Gentile

-Lance Gentile is an American doctor, and television technical advisor, writer and producer.
+Lance Gentile is an American doctor, television technical advisor, writer, and producer.

 Career

 Gentile graduated with a BA degree in psychology from Cornell University in Ithaca, New York.
-He was a medical student at New York Medical College and completed his residency in the emergency department at Maine Medical Center in Portland, Maine where he would misdiagnose a 20 year old hypothyroid patient with "probable latent schizophrenia".
+He was a medical student at New York Medical College and completed his residency in the emergency department at Maine Medical Center in Portland.
 He later moved to Los Angeles, and practiced emergency medicine at several community hospitals, including the San Dimas Community Hospital and the Santa Monica Hospital Medical Center.
 In 1986, Gentile entered the MFA program at USC Film School.
 He wrote and directed STAT, an autobiographical film about his life in a hospital emergency department.
 The film received many awards, including the Cine Colden Eagle and Nissan Focus Awards for best documentary.
 He graduated in 1990 and went on to direct music videos and documentaries before working in television.

 Gentile began working in television as a technical advisor because of his experience as a medical professional.
 He wrote, co-produced and served as the technical advisor for a television movie called State of Emergency.
 Gentile was nominated for a Humanitas Prize in 1994 for his work on State of Emergency.
 This led to technical advisor positions on another television movie named Donor and on Wes Craven's film New Nightmare.

 Gentile was technical advisor for the pilot episode of ER and had a cameo in the episode.
 He became technical advisor for the first season of and wrote several episodes.
 He was made medical consultant before the end of the season.
 Gentile's episode "Love's Labor Lost" won him an Emmy Award for Outstanding Writing for a Drama Series at the 1995 ceremony.
 Gentile also won a Writers Guild of America Award for his work on the episode.